stephenfrench9/GoodDockerThings/README.md

-\mounts

-So, build this docker file into an image

-``docker build . -t today``

-Run the image with the following command

-``docker run -v "$(pwd)"/portal:/app today``

-The image is going to run whatever you have placed in /portal and called app.py.
-It will use /portal/ as its working directory.
-Note: The image really expects to find something called "app.py" in whatever directory you desginate as its working directory.

-\desert
+/mounts

+This directory shows you how to mount a directory into a container

+/desert

-run a jupyter notebook inside a container, with the container using the directory from whence it sprang into being as its working directory.
+This directory helps you run a container that runs a jupyter notebook and uses the directory from which it launched as the working directory.